aaron-russell/Firebase-to-Mailchimp/README.md

 # Firebase-to-Mailchimp

+## Leaving this here for reference as firebase now lets you do this natively

 A simple node script which watched your firebase database and adds users to a mailchimp list

 This simple script runs and adds any new users to a firebase database and adds them to a mailchimp list.